 Homeowners are eligible for a tax credit equal to 30% of the installation cost for the highest efficiency tier products.* You can also get up to $600 for qualified air conditioners and furnaces.
 For more information, visit Energy Star Federal Tax Credits or discuss these tax credit options with your tax preparer.

 1. Size: Select the right size for your home.
 If a heat pump is undersized or oversized, it will not heat or cool your home effectively.

 2. Fuel source: Since there is no danger of combustible gases or toxic emissions with an electric heat pump, they do a better job at keeping indoor air clean, healthy and free of toxins.

 3. Energy efficiency: Maximize energy savings and help the environment when you select an ENERGY STAR®-rated electric heat pump.

-4. Seasonal Energy Efficiency Ratio (SEER): Air-source and dual-fuel systems measure cooling efficiency by SEER.
-The federal minimum standard for new homes in the southeast is 14 SEER.
+4. Seasonal Energy Efficiency Ratio (SEER): Air-source and hybrid systems measure cooling efficiency by SEER.
+The federal minimum standard for new homes in the southeast is 15 SEER.